samuelcromwell/samuelcromwell/README.md

 * 🌍  I'm based in Nairobi, Kenya
 * ✉️  You can contact me at [cromwellsamuel3@gmail.com](mailto:cromwellsamuel3@gmail.com)
-* 🧠  I'm learning Python, Flutter and basically any other thing
+* 🧠  I'm learning Angular and Flutter
-* 🤝  I'm open to collaborating on any interesting projects
+* 🤝  I'm open to collaborating on any interesting Django projects
 * ⚡  I enjoy reading programming and IT related articles

 <a href="https://www.github.com/samuelcromwell" target="_blank" rel="noreferrer"><img